 Q: Will all of the hires need to be remote?
-Is there flexibility in Cohort 1 with fully remote work and recruitment?
+Is there flexibility in Cohort 2 with fully remote work and recruitment?

-A: Cohort 1 applicants are required to be prepared for staff to work remotely.
+A: Cohort 1 applicants were required to be prepared for staff to work remotely.
+However, there will be more flexibility in Cohort 2.
+While in-person workers rather than remote workers may be requested, requiring that WAI placements work in-person may limit our ability fill positions.
 The CDC Foundation will work with PHAs to meet agency requirements.